zeixcom/craft-boarding/README.md

 ### Multi-Language Tours and Translations

-The Boarding Pro edition provides comprehensive support for multi-site and multi-language tours, allowing you to create localized experiences for users across different sites.
+The Boarding Standard edition provides comprehensive support for multi-site and multi-language tours, allowing you to create localized experiences for users across different sites.

 #### Creating Multi-Language Tours